College Theology SocietyServing Church and Academy Since 1954

 Tom Leininger, Regis University, tleining@regis.edu

-High-quality proposals in any area of theological ethics and moral theology will be considered, but proposals that clearly engage the convention theme will have priority.
-The Ethics section also invites proposals that attend to the interdisciplinary, ecumenical, and/or interreligious contexts of contemporary ethical inquiry, particularly in collaboration with scholars of the National Association of Baptist Professors of Religion.
+As always, the Ethics Section invites proposals that attend to the interdisciplinary, ecumenical, or interreligious context of contemporary ethical inquiry into this theme, particularly in collaboration with scholars of the National Association of Baptist Professors of Religion.

 Submission Requirements: